 Maths Curriculum at Worthington Primary School

-The Power Maths approach enables children to be numerate, creative, independent, inquisitive, enquiring and confident.
+The Maths Mastery approach enables children to be numerate, creative, independent, inquisitive, enquiring and confident.
 Children should not be afraid to make mistakes and should fully embrace the fact that mistakes are part of learning!
 A mastery curriculum promotes a deep, long-term, secure and adaptable understanding of the subject, so that children become fluent in calculations; possess a growing confidence to reason mathematically and hone their problem-solving skills.

 The intention of the Maths curriculum at Worthington Primary School is for children to be excited about maths!
 Developing a positive attitude to this subject is essential.
 Teachers promote children’s enjoyment of maths and provide opportunities for children to build a conceptual understanding of maths before applying their knowledge to everyday problems and challenges.
 We ensure that challenge is provided for all children, whatever their understanding.
 Children are encouraged to be brave and push the boundaries, deepening their understanding further.